practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/Chez/README.md

 $
 ```

-Now, you can execute the Chez Scheme source code like this:
+Now, you can execute the Chez Scheme source code like this (*):

 ```
 $ time chezscheme --script ./random_streams_for_perf_stats.ss